chesyya/baosky-plugin-api-generator/plugin-docs/advanced-topics/tslint-eslint-migration.md

 ## ESLint: Configure

 The `.eslintrc.js` file is usually sufficient to get started but it's likely that the `parserOptions.project` property is still set to your `tsconfig.json` file.
 That means that ESLint rules can use semantic information, for example, is this variable a string or a number-array?
 This configuration enables some powerful rules but means that ESLint takes much longer to compute.
-The default rules for extensions do not require semantic information and unless you have added rules that do, we recommend you remove the `parserOptions.project` property.
+The default rules for 插件 do not require semantic information and unless you have added rules that do, we recommend you remove the `parserOptions.project` property.

 ## ESLint: Run

 You are now ready to run ESLint, but before doing that, we recommend you disable TSLint.
-To do so, open the Extensions view and select **Disable** in the context menu of the TSLint extension.
+To do so, open the 插件 view and select **Disable** in the context menu of the TSLint 插件.

 It is time to lint!
 Use this command: `eslint -c .eslintrc.js --ext .ts <mySrcFolder>` (notice the `--ext .ts` option which tells ESLint to look at TypeScript files).
 We recommend putting the command in the `scripts` section of your `package.json`-file, like so: